How to Prevent Nipple Preference—Without Stressing Over Every Bottle

 - How to know when it’s truly safe to introduce a bottle

-Already have access?
+Already have Expanded Access?
 Log in here.

 Worried that giving a bottle might cause nipple preference—or make your baby refuse to latch?
 You're definitely not the only one.